 There are 2 options.
 Firstly, you can simply omit the coconut sugar.
 The loaf is still delicious without the added sugar, but not it won’t be as sweet, moist and perfectly fluffy.

 The second option is swapping the coconut sugar with a sugar-free granulated alternative.
 My preference is lakanto, made from ethically sourced Monk fruit.
-I have also tried this loaf with the sweetener from Whole Earth, it was good.
+I have also tried this loaf with the Monk fruit sweetener and it works well.

 Here are some other delicious vegan snacks recipes you might like: